LucasHTMartins/LucasHTMartins.github.io/_projects/2024-08-03-Cesar-Cipher-and-Sudoku.md

 Here is a completed board, one of the hardest for the current implementation of the underlying algorithm.

-{% include figure image_path="/assets/images/project-imgs/sudoku-empty.png" alt="Alt text" caption="The program after selecting one of the pre stored boards" align="center" %}
+{% include figure image_path="/assets/images/project-imgs/sudoku-empty.png" alt="Alt text" caption="" align="center" %}

 The user can also input their own boards and check their solution or ask the program to solve it for them.
 Only numerical inputs are accepted within each number square.